 The housing market in Newton features a diverse selection of single-family homes near the Newton Commonwealth Golf Course and in many of the city's suburban neighborhoods and subdivisions, townhouses and condominiums that are within proximity to local colleges, as well as investment properties.
 Being as it may that Newton is located near the Boston metro area, the lifestyle in Newton is within distance from the bustling atmosphere that comes with city life, yet residents can easily take advantage of the city's major amenities.
 Prospective buyers looking to purchase a home in Newton will find that prices run from $270,000 to $7 million for a single-family residence, and $200,000 to $1.5 million for a townhome or condo.
 Many of these properties are situated on wooded lots and in quiet residential areas, offering homeowners a quiet respite from the hectic energy of city life.

-Newton Real Estate Stats and Trends for the week of May 13th, 2013: homes priced around $1,097,000 compared to $980,167 the previous week, showing a increase of more than +11%.
-For Sunday, May 19th, the current national mortgage rate for a 30 year fixed mortgage is 3.60%; the 15 year fixed rate is at 2.74%.
-For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 3.95%, while the 15 year jumbo rate currently is at 3.37%.
+Newton Real Estate Stats and Trends for the week of December 8th, 2014: homes priced around $677,475 compared to $681,225 the previous week, for a slight decrease of less than -1%.
+For Monday, June 27th, the current national mortgage rate for a 30 year fixed mortgage is 3.73%; the 15 year fixed rate is at 2.70%.
+For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.22%, while the 15 year jumbo rate currently is at 3.94%.
 You can calculate your mortgage rate with our mortgage calculators.
 Get local info and homes for sale in Newton MA.
 View active real estate listings for different types of properties including new homes, houses for sale, foreclosures, short sales, and price reduced listings.
 Find information and property resources including prices of recently sold homes, neighborhood information, crime stats, home values, and schools in Newton to help you find the best home!